 Shanti Interactive: "Suite of tools that make it easy to create highly interactive web-based visualizations, videos, and maps.
 They are freely available from the University of Virginia's science, Humanities, and Arts Network of Technological Initiatives."

-NYPL MapWarper: It allows to layer maps from the NYPL historical collection to maps of today.
+NYPL MapWarper: A tool that allows the layering of maps from the NYPL historical collection to maps of today.

 QGIS: Open source Geographic Information System.